aimrt.rpc

 []

-List of allowed RPC backends for the RPC Client
+List of RPC backends allowed for this RPC Client

 clients_options[i].enable_filters